HyperCalmSketch/HyperCalmSketch/CPU/DMA/PeriodicBatch/README.md

 # Codes for Variable HyperCalm

-We implemented a variable version of Bucketized HyperCalm, and tested its performance with different number of memory expansions/compressions.
-The experimental results demonstrate that the variable version of Bucketized HyperCalm still maintains similar performances in terms of both accuracy and processing speed as the normal version of Bucketized HyperCalm.
+We implemented dynamic version of Bucketized HyperCalm, and tested its performance with different number of memory expansions/compressions.
+The experimental results demonstrate that the dynamic version of Bucketized HyperCalm still maintains similar performances in terms of both accuracy and processing speed as the normal version of Bucketized HyperCalm.

 ## How to run